torrinworx/Blend_My_NFTs/README.md

 # Logic

-This section will go over the process of using rules to determine what combinations are excluded or included in your NFT collection.
+This section will go over the process of creating and using rules for your NFT collection, we will refer to this process as Logic.

 Logic is deterimened by a .json file that you manually create.
 For the purposes of this documentation, just think of JSON as a text file (.txt) that we can use to store information.
 You can name this file anything, but for this tutorial lets call it `Logic.json`.